 That’s not to say it was smooth-sailing.
 Nah-ah.
 Some days, the very act of getting herself and a newborn out the door proved too much for the first-time mama.
 “I remember more than once, calling a friend ten minutes before I was supposed to see them, and saying, ‘It’s too hard!
 I can’t do it!’

 But those early days weren’t forgotten.
-Already a published author (she had written the acclaimed Not Just Lucky – a feminist career manifesto – a year earlier), last year Jamila realized she owed it to the new legion of first-time mamas to start talking the truth about those first weeks.
+Already a published author, she had written the acclaimed Not Just Lucky – a feminist career manifesto – a year earlier.
+Jamila realised she owed it to the new legion of first-time mamas to start talking the truth about those first weeks.

 For a mum of a then-two-year-old, the diagnosis shook her to the core.
 “I can tell you what my first thought was,” she recalls of her feelings at the time.
 “My first thought was, ‘He’s not going to remember me.
 If I die in the next year or two, he won’t remember who I am’.
 It was terrifying and heartbreaking all at the same time.”

-“He had been slowly having this conversation with Rafi, not in a scary way, just that ‘mummy’s going to go to hospital because she’s got a sore head and the doctors are going to make her better, and when she comes home this is what we can do’.
-He’d spoken to our local GP about some child psychology basics and how we could prepare Rafi, and how we could empower Rafi through the process.
+“He had been slowly having this conversation with Rafi.
+Not in a scary way, just that ‘mummy’s going to go to hospital because she’s got a sore head and the doctors are going to make her better.
+And when she comes home this is what we can do’.
+He’d spoken to our local GP about some child psychology basics.
+How we could prepare Rafi, and how we could empower him through the process.
 He did a magnificent job of parenting that little boy through a period that was really scary for all of us.”

-“That was what we were going for,” she laughs, ‘But I did skip so many beats!
-I was in recovery for about eight weeks, but I started doing little pieces of work about five weeks in.
+“That was what we were going for,” she laughs, “but I did skip so many beats!
+I was in recovery for about eight weeks.
+But I started doing little pieces of work about five weeks in.
 I had designed my work schedule to be able to keep my activity in media and social media going for most of the time.
 While that was important from a career perspective, from a health perspective I don’t want to suggest for one minute that I’m some kind of wonderwoman.”

-“The people around me have been phenomenal, people like Clare Bowditch, for example, who made that first Tea with Jam and Clare possible with me doing practically zero work until the actual event.
-And in that respect, that has been the story of my last six or seven months; friends and family and work colleagues really putting their own personal interests aside, to support me.”
+“The people around me have been phenomenal.
+People like Clare Bowditch, for example, who made that first Tea with Jam and Clare possible with me doing practically zero work until the actual event.
+And in that respect, that has been the story [since my diagnosis].
+Friends and family and work colleagues really putting their own personal interests aside, to support me.”

-But she’s hopeful for the future.
+Jamila Rizvi is hopeful for the future.
 “I’m an incredibly competitive person, and so I’m all for competition, but competitive child-rearing shouldn’t be a thing.
 I genuinely believe you can look after your baby better than anyone else can.
 I think as we become more aware of that, we’ll become better, and we’ll be able to move beyond those old stereotypes.”
-Spoken like the true trailblazer she is.